 Many works in our collection are protected by copyright law, so we cannot ordinarily publicly display large portions of those protected works unless we have permission from the copyright holder.
 Where we have the right to show page images of works, we will make every effort to do so.
 We are currently displaying works that are in the public domain (such as US works published before 1923), uncopyrightable works (such as works of the US government), or works where we have permission from the copyright holder.
 If we cannot determine the copyright or permission status of a work, we restrict access to that work until we can establish its status.

-Because of differences in international copyright laws, access is also restricted for users outside the United States to works published outside the United States after 1873.
+Because of differences in international copyright laws, access is also restricted for users outside the United States to works published outside the United States after and including 1877.
 See "What are the different Copyright statuses of items in HathiTrust, and what do they mean?" below for more information about this restriction.

 Please use the feedback form at the top of each page to let us know if our records are incorrectly restricting access to an item.
 For more information, see the page on HathiTrust Rights Management and the Access and Use Policy .

 Some works that are currently restricted may in fact be in the public domain.
 We have begun the task of investigating works published between 1923 and 1963 that were determined by initial automated methods to be in copyright.
 Whenever we can determine a particular work is in the public domain we will provide full access to it.
 In addition, if we receive permission from rights-holders to display the full-text, we will provide full access to those works.
 If you have information about the rights status of any of our restricted texts, please contact us using the feedback form at the top of each page.

 At the current time (November 2014) we are only reviewing the copyright statuses of works that fall within the scope of the CRMS-World project.
 This includes works published in United Kingdom, Canada and Australia, before:

 - UK: 1943 (date range is a “rolling wall” and rolls forward each year.
 2015: 1944; 2016: 1945)